Bayesian operator inference for data-driven reduced-order modeling: Concluding remarks

 \section{Concluding remarks}

 The proposed BayesOpInf method non-intrusively propagates uncertainties from training data noise and model form error to learned low-dimensional operators of a ROM.
-Linear Bayesian inference with Gaussian priors, driven by projected state observations, leads to Gaussian posterior distributions for the reduced operators.
+Specifically, a linear Bayesian inference driven by projected state data and Gaussian priors leads to Gaussian posterior distributions for the reduced operators.
 Because constructing the posterior distributions for the reduced operators and integrating particular realizations of the ROM are relatively inexpensive operations, we can efficiently equip the resulting ROM solutions with uncertainty bands through Monte Carlo sampling.
-Such a Bayesian approach has an inherent connection to Gaussian processes (GPs).
-A further discussion on this fact is provided in Appendix 1, wherein a GP surrogate model is used for the likelihood definition in the Bayesian inference.
-One open question is whether additional known information about the problem structure can be used to more strongly inform the Bayesian inference, for example by imposing a non-Gaussian distribution to model the reduced-order residual.

 BayesOpInf is a natural generalization of the deterministic OpInf framework.
-Since the proposed Bayesian inference is generic and carried out only using the solution snapshots and their time-derivative data, BayesOpInf is a promising tool for more specialized applications of OpInf, such as localized methods \cite{rudy2022localopinf}, problems with detailed structure \cite{benner2022opInfIncompressible}, or parametric settings \cite{MKW2021popinf}.
+Since the inference problem is generic and carried out only using the solution snapshots and their time-derivative data, BayesOpInf is a promising tool for more specialized applications of OpInf, including localized methods \cite{rudy2022localopinf}, problems with detailed structure \cite{benner2022opInfIncompressible}, or parametric settings \cite{MKW2021popinf}.
 Furthermore, because the posterior mean of BayesOpInf is equivalent to Tikhonov-regularized OpInf, the approach is applicable for any Tikhonov-type regularization strategy.
 Hierarchical Bayes models may be a good candidate for formulating an implicit, non-Tikhonov regularization in the future.
 For now, we observe that the choice of the Tikhonov regularization remains an important issue for the stability of ROMs, but coupling the state-of-the-art error-based regularization selection of \cite{MHW2021regOpInfCombustion} with BayesOpInf leads to strong performance.
 Even with carefully chosen regularization, reduced models drawn from the posterior distribution may be unstable.
-Ensuring ROM stability --- and, more generally, embedding desired model structure such as symmetry or spectral properties --- through the posterior distribution remains an important topic for future work.
+Ensuring ROM stability---and, more generally, embedding desired model structure such as symmetry or spectral properties---through the posterior distribution remains an important topic for future work.